 Compare the project information shown in this window with the information stored in the other sections of your project in Mobility Tool.
+Please note that the project details page may be long depending on the number of partners involved in the project.

 Make appropriate changes in project details if necessary.
 Check further sections of this document for details on how to add, change or remove partners, contact persons or budget details.